-Connectionists: This tribe focuses on machine learning methods that

-(shallowly) mimic the structure of the brain.
-The methods described in this book fall into this tribe.

-- Evolutionaries: The learning algorithms adopted by this group of approaches, also known as genetic algorithms, focus on the "survival of the fittest".
+- Connectionists: This tribe focuses on machine learning methods that (shallowly) mimic the structure of the brain.
+The methods described in this book fall into this tribe. - Evolutionaries: The learning algorithms adopted by this group of approaches, also known as genetic algorithms, focus on the "survival of the fittest".
 That is, these algorithms "mutate" the "DNA" (or parameters) of the models to be learned, and preserve the generations that perform the best. - Symbolists: The symbolists rely on inducing logic rules that explain the data in the task at hand.
-For example, a part-of-speech tagging system in this camp may learn a rule such as if previous word is the, then the part of the speech of the next word is noun. - Bayesians: The Bayesians use probabilistic models such as Bayesian networks.
+For example, a part-of-speech tagging system in this camp may learn a rule such as if previous word is the, then the part of the speech of the next word is noun.

+- Bayesians: The Bayesians use probabilistic models such as Bayesian networks.
 All these methods are driven by Bayes' rule, which describes the probability of an event. - Analogizers: The analogizers' methods are motivated by the observation that "you are what you resemble".
 For example, a new email is classified as spam because it uses content similar to other emails previously classified as such.

 It is beyond the goal of this book to explain these other tribes in detail.
-For a more general description of machine learning, the interested reader should look to other sources such as Domingos' book, or Hal Daumé III's excellent Course in Machine Learning.8
+Even from the connectionist tribe, we will focus mainly on methods that are relevant for language processing.
+For a more general description of machine learning, the interested reader should look to other sources such as Domingos' book, or Hal Daumé III's excellent Course in Machine Learning.